-The United States will continue to deliver to Mexico on the land boundary at San Luis and in the limitrophe section of the Colorado River downstream from Morelos Dam approximately 140,000 acre-feet (172,689,000 cubic meters) annually with a salinity substantially the same as that of the waters customarily delivered there.
+"The United States will continue to deliver to Mexico on the land boundary at San Luis and in the limitrophe section of the Colorado River downstream from Morelos Dam approximately 140,000 acre-feet (172,689,000 cubic meters) annually with a salinity substantially the same as that of the waters customarily delivered there."

 The annual volumes of water delivered to Mexico on the land boundary at San Luis through the Sanchez Mejorada Canal and in the limitrophe section of the river below Morelos Dam since Minute No. 242 operations began on June 25, 1974 are shown in Table 5.
 These volumes exclude the Wellton-Mohawk drainage water, which was bypassed in accordance with Minute No. 242 (discussed above).
-Delivery volume made in 2006, which totaled 155,992 tcm (126,465 af)6, was less than the annual volume of 172,000 tcm (139,442 af) referred to in IBWC Minute No. 242.
+Delivery volume made in 2007, which totaled 168,661 tcm $(136,735 \text{ af})^6$, was less than the annual volume of 172,689 tcm (140,001 af) referred to in IBWC Minute No. 242.
 The quantity of water to make up the difference was delivered in the bed of the Colorado River above Morelos Dam, as stipulated in Point 1 c) of IBWC Minute No. 242.

-Annual Average Flow-Weighted Salinity in the Water Delivered to Mexico in 2006 at SIB
+Annual Average Flow-Weighted Salinity in the Water Delivered to Mexico in 2007 at SIB

 The annual average flow-weighted salinity levels of the water delivered to Mexico at SIB near San Luis under IBWC Minute No. 242 since the Act of 1974 are shown in Table 6.
-The 2006 average salinity, at 995 ppm, was lower than the 33-year average of 1,352 ppm, as well as the average of 1,540 ppm for the 10-year period of 1963-72.
-2006 was also the first time the annual average flow-weighted salinity was less than 1,000 ppm.
+The 2007 average salinity of 984 ppm was lower than the 34-year average of 1,341 ppm, as well as the average of 1,540 ppm for the 10-year period of 1963-72.
+The year 2007 was also the second time the annual average flow-weighted salinity was less than 1,000 ppm.

-The U.S. shall continue to meet its legal obligations as described in IBWC Minute No. 242 by continuing to make the land boundary deliveries with the salinity level in the water customarily delivered at that point.
+The U.S. intends to continue meeting its legal obligations as described in IBWC Minute No. 242 by continuing to make the land boundary water deliveries with the salinity level required by this minute.